topkecleon/telegram-bot-bash/doc/6_reference.md

 Note: File names containg '..' and absolute file names pointing outside BASHBOT_ETC or BASHBOT_DATA are refused by jsshDB functions.

+Note2: Since version 0.94 jsshDB functions support file locking with flock.
+Write / Update operations use flock to wait until previous operations are finished. see "man flock" for more information.
+Bashbot uses a maximum timeout of 10 seconds for flock.

+If you don't want atomic write / update operations use the *_async variant of jsshDB functions.
+If flock is not availible the *_async variant is automatically used.

 *Example:* for file name:
 ```bash